Rahima33/DocStruct/README.md

 ## Configuration

-- Add your API keys and configuration in the `.env` file.

 ## Dependencies
 - streamlit
-- opencv-python
 - numpy
 - Pillow
 - groq
 - easyocr
 - python-dotenv
 - PyMuPDF
-- google-generativeai

 ## License

 This project is licensed under the MIT License.

-## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact

-For questions or support, open an issue or contact the maintainer at yourusername@domain.com.